ericmcdaniel/lumenlab/README.md

 ---

-__LumenLab__ is an LED entertainment platform designed to transform your space into an interactive playground of games and lights.
-Built on an ESP32-WROOM and the WS2815 addressable LED strip, LumenLab delivers simple and retro games, programmable animations, and dynamic lighting effects that make any room more engaging.
+__LumenLab__ is an LED entertainment platform designed to transform your personal space into an interactive playground of games and lights.
+Built on an ESP32-WROOM, the WS2815 addressable LED strip, and controlled by a PS3 controller, LumenLab delivers simple and retro games, programmable animations, and dynamic lighting effects that make any room more engaging.

-<p align="center"><i>Lighting should be more than just bright.</i></p>

 # Development Setup
 ## Requirements